sumnerevans/sumnerevans.com/content/posts/school/2023-hspc/index.md

 | **Beginner**    | Problem A, 34/52 (65%) solved/tries, 100% solve rate                                       |
 | **Concept**     | basic operations on variables                                                              |

-{{% note title="Problem Summary" %}}
+> [!NOTE] Problem Summary
+>

-Calculate the modified elevation of a particular point after the sea level rises by 30 centimeters.
+> Calculate the modified elevation of a particular point after the sea level

-{{% /note %}}
+> rises by 30 centimeters.

 The solution is to read the input (which is given in meters) as a floating point number, subtract 0.3, and output it.